Skip To Main Content

 9 units (3 years)

-All students take Modern World History in the ninth grade, U.S. History in the tenth grade, and select a minimum of two semester-long seminars taken during the eleventh and twelfth grade.
+All students take Modern World History in the ninth grade, U.S. History Honors in the tenth grade, and select a minimum of two semester-long seminars taken during the eleventh and twelfth grade.

 Meet Our History Faculty